 Increased engagement: Employees thrive when they are working in an environment that focuses on making them more valuable assets within the organisation they work.

 Reduce staff turnover: Engaged and motivated team members are less likely to stagnate in their roles and seek career satisfaction with another organisation.

 Highly skilled workforce: Ongoing investment in learning and development results in highly skilled teams within your organisation.

 Recruit from within: A highly skilled workforces give your organisation the ongoing opportunity to recruit from within.
 This will save both time and money in the recruitment process.

-For workplace learning to be effective, the knowledge that is encouraged must be related to the business.
+For workplace learning to be effective, the knowledge must be related to the business.
 Additionally, individuals in the business should be working together to achieve the culture.
 Shared learning enables companies to increase their staff quicker and solve problems more efficiently.

 Practical ways to create a culture of workplace learning:

 Instilling a workplace learning culture in your organisation won’t happen overnight.
 There are, however, so actionable steps your business can take to help you get there:

 Leaders at all levels of an organisation are in an influential position.
 Ensure you invest in your own learning and development because it reinforces a learning culture.
 You can achieve this by setting your own learning goals, talk about training you’ve taken, be willing and open to corrections and feedback, and reflect on mistakes made.

 Discuss your organisation’s learning culture during the recruitment process.
 Make it part of the onboarding process, workplace induction, and probationary review.